Broncos linebacker Von Miller injures leg against Browns

 AP Sports Writer

-CLEVELAND (AP) — Broncos star linebacker Von Miller suffered a lower leg injury in the first half Thursday night against the Browns and was kept out for the remainder of the game.
+CLEVELAND (AP) — Broncos star linebacker Von Miller left Denver’s game Thursday night against the Browns late in the first half with a left leg injury.

 One of the NFL’s top defensive players, Miller banged his leg into teammate Dre’Mont Jones as he was rushing Browns quarterback Case Keenum with less than two minutes remaining before halftime.